-Dennis Spellman has been a professional broadcast journalist for more than 25 years, and spent the last decade on Houston radio and television stations like 740 KTRH, KIAH-TV CW39, and KROI News 92 FM.
+Dennis Spellman has been a professional broadcast journalist for more than 30 years and spent the past decade on Houston radio and television stations like 740 KTRH, KIAH-TV CW39, and KROI News 92 FM.

 Before coming to Houston, Dennis was the news director at WGAN radio and a news anchor at WMTW television in Portland, Maine.

 News may be in his blood, as there’s a family legend about a Spellman being the town crier back in Ireland.

 In addition to journalism, Dennis has worked as an executive in the public and nonprofit sectors.
 He was a business analyst for Dun & Bradstreet in Boston before coming to Houston.
 Here, he was the vice president of External Affairs and Information Technology at the Houston Housing Authority, and vice president of the board at Houston Housing Resource, which helps people in public housing achieve self-sufficiency.

 Dennis has earned numerous first place radio news awards from the Associated Press and an Emmy nomination for his television investigative reporting, in addition to the Francis C. Moore, MD, Medical Journalism Award from the Harris County Medical Society.

 Dennis and his family live in Cinco Ranch.

 Jamie Mock has been a mainstay in Houston journalism for more than a decade.
 She is a former paginator, photographer, journalist and editor for numerous community newspapers and magazines throughout Houston and Fort Bend County.

 Prior to joining CoveringKaty.com and CoveringFortBend.com Jamie was the co-owner and publisher of West U Connections magazine, a monthly community magazine delivered to West University Place residents.